 - adata (anndata.AnnData) The data to run marker selection on.
-If you want to restrict to a small number of genes, slice your anndata object. - feature_selection (picturedrocks.markers.mutualinformation. iterative.IterativeFeatureSelection) - An instance of a interative feature selection algorithm class that corresponds to adata (i.e., the column indices in feature_selection should correspond to the column indices in adata) - visuals (list) List of visualizations to display.
-These can either be shorthands for built-in visualizations (currently "tsne", "umap", and "violin"), or an instance of InteractiveVisualization (see GeneHeatmap and ViolinPlot for example implementations). - disp_genes (int) Number of genes to display as options (by default, number of genes plotted on the tSNE plot is 3 disp_genes, but can be changed by setting the plot_genes property after initializing. - connected (bool) Parameter to pass to plotly.offline. init_notebook_mode.
-If your browser does not have internet access, you should set this to False.
+If you want to restrict to a small number of genes, slice your anndata object. - feature\selection (picturedrocks.markers.mutualinformation. iterative.IterativeFeatureSelection) - An instance of a interative feature selection algorithm class that corresponds to adata (i.e., the column indices in feature\selection should correspond to the column indices in adata) - visuals (list) List of visualizations to display.
+These can either be shorthands for built-in visualizations (currently "tsne", "umap", and "violin"), or an instance of InteractiveVisualization (see GeneHeatmap and ViolinPlot for example implementations).